pi-sigma/nous-aggregator/README.md

 >
 > Besides, only the main thread of the main interpreter is allowed to set a new signal handler.

 As a result, every job that requires the rendering of JavaScript fails and produces the following error:
 ```
 ValueError: signal only works in main thread
 ```
 Additional information and discussion of this sort of issue can be found [here](https://bugs.python.org/issue38904).

-I've created a temporary workaround by disabling pyppeteer launcher's signal handling.
+I've created a temporary workaround by disabling pyppeteer's signal handling.
 The patch is applied automatically during the build of the Docker image.
 When the containers are started, the program runs normally.
-If you want to run the app outside a Docker container, you will need to create a virtual environment and install the requirements as usual, then overwrite the launcher settings by hand (see the script `patches/pyppeteer_patch.sh` for hints on how to do this).
+If you want to run the scraper outside a Docker container, you will need to overwrite the launcher settings by hand (see the files in the [patches](https://github.com/pi-sigma/nous-aggregator/tree/main/patches) folder for hints on how to do this).